At Hartwick, we know that hard work is one of the surest ways to success.

 Federal Work-Study is a need-based program that encourages students to work on campus to help pay their college expenses.
-Jobs may vary from office work during weekday hours to staffing The Yager Museum, Foreman Gallery, fitness center, and other specialized areas on evenings and weekends.
-A $2,000 Work-Study award converts to about 7 hours per week.
+Jobs may vary from office work during weekday hours to staffing The Yager Museum, Foreman Gallery, Campbell Fitness Center, and other specialized areas on evenings and weekends.
+A $2,000 Work-Study award converts to about seven hours per week.
 Work hours may depend on your class schedule.

-Students receive biweekly paychecks and the rate of pay is usually minimum wage.
-Approximately $600 of the Work-Study award should be targeted toward payment of the student's bill.
-Work-Study earnings are also intended to cover miscellaneous expenses, such as books and supplies for classes, and Work-Study earnings should be used to cover these expenses, as well.
+Students receive bi-weekly paychecks and the rate of pay is usually minimum wage.
+Approximately $600 of the Work-Study award should be targeted toward payment of the student’s bill.
+Work-Study earnings are also intended to cover miscellaneous expenses, such as books and supplies for classes.
+Work-Study earnings should be used to cover these expenses as well.
 Students may arrange with the Office of Student Accounts to have a portion of their earnings applied to their bill.

 Before you are permitted to begin a Work-Study job, the Student Payroll Office requires the completion of certain forms.
-To learn more about these forms and the payroll process, follow this link: Student Payroll
+To learn more about these forms and the payroll process, visit the Student Payroll webpage.

 You can learn more about jobs on campus at the Work-Study Job Board, where we keep an up to date list of job openings.

 Students interested in a Work-Study award must apply each year by completing a Free Application for Federal Student Aid (FAFSA).
 The resulting federal need analysis determines eligibility for Work-Study.
 Please remember that the FAFSA cannot be completed prior to January

 - Hartwick College requires its completion by May 1 for the upcoming award year.